capta1nseal/kood-sisu-demo/src/Exercises/EXERCISES.md

 1. Write a commit message
 2. Commit your creation
-3. Create a pull request for your commit or commit your creation
+3. Create a pull request for your commit (or alternatively just push the commit to your branch)

 ## Step 5